hammerheim-game/hammerheim-rules/3-warbands/witch-hunters.md

 Witch Hunters are members of the grim Order of Witch Hunters, dedicated to eradicating Chaos and all its minions.
-Usually they prowl the Old World individually trying and executing the enemies of Sigmar, but the situation in Hammerheim requires them to band together.
+Usually they prowl the Old World individually trying and executing the enemies of Sigmar, but the situation in Mordheim requires them to band together.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 3 3 3 3 1 3 1 7